gpsoft/clonya/README.md

 When something's wrong, do `:Piggieback!` to disconnect and `:PigFig` to connect again.

-Be carefull no to do anything before connect to CLJS bREPL, otherwise vim-fireplace falls back to Nashorn REPL, which has no DOM, no console.
+Be carefull not to do anything before connect to CLJS bREPL, otherwise vim-fireplace falls back to Nashorn REPL, which has no DOM, no console.

 ## Caveat

-- `K` doesn't seem to work for some symbols like `def`
+- `K` doesn't seem to work for some symbols, such as `def`
 - when you defined Vars on the fly, source code lookup(line `]<C-D>` and `]d`) for them won't work until you reconnect(`:Piggieback!` and `:PigFig`)

 # Release